ipavlic/apex-fp/README.md

     Boolean isOpportunities = isOpportunityList(accounts);
     // returns true!!!???

-When you want to be sure that your `List<SomeObject>` will behave like `List<SomeObject>` in all situations, you could to explicitly cast to that.
+When you want to be sure that your `List<SomeObject>` will behave like `List<SomeObject>` in all situations, you could explicitly cast to that.
 Example:

     List<SomeObject> someList = (List<SomeObject>) Filter. ...